-Lundin Law PC, a shareholder rights firm, announces a class action lawsuit against Under Armour, Inc. (“Under Armour” or the “Company”) (NYSE: UA, UAA) concerning possible violations of federal securities laws between April 21, 2016 and January 30, 2017 inclusive (the “Class Period”).
-Investors who purchased or otherwise acquired shares during the Class Period should contact the firm prior to the April 10, 2017 lead plaintiff motion deadline.
+LOS ANGELES, CA / ACCESSWIRE / April 7, 2017 / Lundin Law PC, a shareholder rights firm, announces the filing of a class action lawsuit against Chicago Bridge & Iron Company N.V. ("Chicago Bridge" or the "Company") (CBI) concerning possible violations of federal securities laws between October 29, 2013 and December 10, 2014, inclusive (the "Class Period").
+Investors, who purchased or otherwise acquired shares during the Class Period, should contact the firm prior to the May 1, 2017 lead plaintiff motion deadline.

-Lundin Law PC was established by Brian Lundin, a securities litigator based in Los Angeles dedicated to upholding the rights of shareholders.
+Lundin Law PC was founded by Brian Lundin, a securities litigator based in Los Angeles dedicated to upholding shareholders' rights.